shadowfaxx1/Crop-Data-Analysis/README.md

 To use the project, follow these steps:

-1. Navigate to the `notebooks/` directory and run the Jupyter notebooks in the specified order.
+1. Navigate to the main execuetable file and run the Jupyter notebooks in the specified order and > change the path of the datasets .
 2. The notebooks cover data preprocessing, exploratory data analysis, and model training.
 3. Evaluate the performance of different machine learning algorithms for crop yield prediction.